 Called arroz rojo in Mexico, meaning "red rice," this dish is a staple side dish for Mexican food, whether it's for a weeknight dinner or a special occasion like Cinco de Mayo or even Mexican Christmas Eve dinner.

 There are a few reasons I love this traditional Mexican rice side dish.

-- It uses fresh ingredients, like fresh tomatoes, white onions, cilantro, and jalapeños.
+- This Mexican rice uses fresh ingredients, including fresh tomatoes, white onions, cilantro, and jalapeños.